 In order to demonstrate compliance with requirements stated in the Indenture, the Authority prepares separate schedules in conformity with the requirements set forth in the Indenture (the "Trust Indenture Financials").
 The Trust Indenture Financials are not prepared in accordance with GAAP but rather reflect the requirements of the Indenture (the "Trust Indenture Basis").
 The Trust Indenture Financials prepared on a Trust Indenture Basis are the source of the financial information included in Table Four and Table Five.
-Table Seven, the "Budgetary Controls" subsection of this section, and Section 7 of the Consulting Engineer's Report are also prepared on a Trust Indenture Basis is that no depreciation/amortization is included in operating expenses in the Trust Indenture Basis.
+Table Seven, the "Budgetary Controls" subsection of this section, and Section 7 of the Consulting Engineer's Report are also prepared on a Trust Indenture Basis.
+A primary difference in the financial information presented on a GAAP basis versus the Trust Indenture Basis is that no depreciation/amortization is included in operating expenses in the Trust Indenture Basis.
 Trust Indenture Financials for the years 2014 and 2013 are included in the Supplementary Information section (pages 53-63) of the audited annual financial statements (see APPENDIX A), which includes additional information on the differences between GAAP basis accounting and the Trust Indenture Basis in Footnote 1 of such Supplementary Information section.